 Properties are stated at cost less depreciation.
-Cost includes the cost of acquiring land and buildings, development costs and expenditure incurred in respect of improvements.
+Cost includes the cost of acquiring land & buildings, development costs and expenditure incurred in respect of improvements.

-Works to existing properties, which replace a component that has been treated separately for depreciation purposes, along with those works that result in an increase in net rental income over the lives of the properties, thereby enhancing the economic benefits of the assets, are capitalised as improvements.
+Component replacement works to existing properties have been treated separately for depreciation purposes.
+Works that result in an increase in net rental income over the lives of the properties, thereby enhancing the economic benefits of the assets, are capitalised as improvements.

-Shared ownership properties are split proportionally between current and fixed assets based on the element relating to expected first tranche sales.
+Shared ownership properties are split proportionally between current and fixed assets based on the amount relating to expected first tranche sales.
 The first tranche proportion is classed as a current asset and related sales proceeds included in turnover, and the remaining element is classed as fixed asset and included in housing properties at cost, less any provisions needed for depreciation or impairment.